temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 - The `send_email()` Activity Definition.
 - The `ComposeEmail` data class.
-- A `start_to_close_timeout()` parameter, which tells the Temporal Server to time out the Activity 10 seconds from when the activity starts.
+- A `start_to_close_timeout()` parameter, which tells the Temporal Server to time out the Activity 10 seconds from when the Activity starts.

 The loop also includes a sleep statement that causes the Workflow to pause for a set amount of time between email.
 This could be set to seconds, days, months, or even years, depending on your business logic.